user2595/wirvsvirushackathon/README.md

             mariadb [(none)]> CREATE USER 'wirvsvirus'@'localhost' IDENTIFIED BY 'wirvsvirus';
             mariadb [(none)]> GRANT ALL PRIVILEGES ON *.* TO 'wirvsvirus'@'localhost';
             mariadb [(none)]> exit;
+            # /etc/initd/mysql start
             # exit;
         ``
 3. Go into the folder where you want to have the project and run ``git clone https://github.com/user2595/wirvsvirushackathon.git``
 4. Checkout to `dev` branch.
 5. run `composer install`
+6. run `bin/console doctrine:database:create`
-6. run `php bin/console make:migration`
+7. run `php bin/console make:migration`
+8. run `php bin/console doctrine:migrations:migrate`
-7. Pray that the previous step works.
+9. Pray that the previous steps worked.
-8. run `symfony server:start` and follow the link that will be printed in the commandline.
+10. run `symfony server:start` and follow the link that will be printed to the command-line.

 #### Troubleshooting